capslocky/git-cheat-sheet/README.md

 Term | Description
 --- | ---
-commit | Fixed (immutable) snapshot which describes complete and certain state of the project (not changeset!) referring entire previous snapshot history.
+repository | Your project's folder under version control, it contains hidden `.git` folder and may contain `.gitignore` and `.gitattributes` files bare repository | Repository without working copy (no checkout possible).
+Typical server repository commit | Fixed (immutable) snapshot which describes complete and certain state of the project (not changeset!) referring entire previous snapshot history.
 It has unique hash, arbitrary message, author, committer, author date, commit date and references its parent commits
 [commit_hash] | Unique identifier of any commit, the principal way to refer certain project state. <br> Looks like f5b5e37, which is a short form - just a unique substring of full value <br> f5b5e3719202bc5a78d97fc48aa089ca3034ce04 - calculated as SHA-1 hash from every data mentioned above changeset&nbsp;(changes,&nbsp;diff) | A set of changes.
 Always dynamically calculated difference between two certain project states.
 When you watch a commit - it's a difference against its previous commit (direct parent).
 In case of watching index (staging) - against last commit.
-And unstaged changes - is a changeset between index and working copy. branch | An independent line of development which "grows" by appending new commits branch tip (HEAD) | Is a last commit of the branch. <br> The tip of local branch gets promoted by performing commit and pull. <br> Whereas tip of remote branch - by fetch and push
+And unstaged changes - is a changeset between index and working copy. branch | An independent line of development which "grows" by appending new commits branch tip (head) | Is a last commit of the branch. <br> The tip of local branch gets promoted by performing commit and pull. <br> Whereas tip of remote branch - by fetch and push
-[branch_name] | Just a reference to branch tip (local or remote).
-Typically consists of two parts with jira ticket id <br> ('feature/ASD-4385-shop-workflow', 'bugfix/ASD-4512', 'origin/bugfix/ASD-4512') working copy (tree) | Your current state of files, it's what you see and edit.
-HEAD + uncommitted changes HEAD | Automatic reference to the current (base, last) commit of your working copy to checkout | Make working copy represent given commit (typically by branch name) detached HEAD | When your HEAD is not a tip of any branch [remote_name] | Remote repository (by default you have only one named 'origin') remote branch | Remote repository branch, works as a local reference, always contains remote prefix ('origin/develop') upstream (or remote-tracking) branch | Linked remote branch, typically with the same name: <br> 'origin/bugfix/ASD-4512', to push/pull local branch commits from master branch | The only branch existing in every git repository from the beginning, <br> typically holds production-ready code develop branch | Permanent branch with latest developed features for the next release
+[branch_name] | Just a reference to branch tip (local or remote). <br> Typically consists of two parts with jira ticket id <br> ('feature/ASD-4385-shop-workflow', 'bugfix/ASD-4512', 'origin/bugfix/ASD-4512') working copy (tree) | Your current state of files, it's what you see and edit.
+HEAD + uncommitted changes HEAD | Automatic reference to the current (base, last) commit.
+Typically the tip of current branch. detached HEAD | When your HEAD is not a tip of any branch (after checking out arbitrary commit) to checkout | Make working copy (and HEAD) represent given commit (typically by branch name) [remote_name] | Remote repository (by default you have only one named 'origin') remote branch | Remote repository branch, works as a local reference to its last known position (commit), always contains remote prefix ('origin/develop') upstream (or remote-tracking) branch | Linked remote branch, typically with the same name: <br> 'origin/bugfix/ASD-4512', to push/pull local branch commits from master branch | The only branch existing in every git repository from the beginning, <br> typically holds production-ready code develop branch | Permanent branch with latest developed features for the next release